 Fortunately clinicians are attracted to all sizes and types of practices.
 Some like the idea of a start-up and want to have a larger influence on what emerges; Others want more stability and structure; or mentoring; or independence and autonomy.
 And there are those who are attracted to their particular supervisor.
 Others care about the location.
 The variables are many.

 The goal then is to be who you are.
-List out what you are offering someone who is joining.
+Before hiring new clinicians, list out what you are offering someone who is joining.
 What are the opportunities associated with the position you are offering?
 What types of candidates might be interested in your type of organization?
 Where might you find those candidates?
 Are you looking for veterans who are looking for a space to do their thing and little else?
 Are you looking for the energy of youth and willing to invest in training them into more maturity?

 Have a picture in your mind of the ideal candidate.
 You may not find an exact fit but knowing the type of employee you are looking for is a strong beginning.